hoopdad/hoopdad.github.io/docs/ai/_posts/2026-06-29-token-efficiency-how-loop-engineering-works-part3.md

 - A Web Application Firewall (WAF) as a security layer to minimize impact of a breach.
 - Azure Container Apps with ingress from other containers only for most, but from the VNet for the WAF as the single entry point, using a Private Endpoint.
 - A Cosmos DB for NoSQL, with a Private Endpoint.
-- A Cosmos DB with Gremlin API for graph database capabilities, with a a Private Endpoint.
+- A Cosmos DB with Gremlin API for graph database capabilities, with a Private Endpoint.
 - A spoke vnet that attaches to the existing Hub for routing over a VPN.
 - Entra ID authentication required for the application.
 - Managed identities and RBAC assignments for all the above components to use for authorization to communicate with each other.